troglobit/sysklogd/README.md

 - <https://man.troglobit.com/man3/syslogp.3.html>
 - <https://netbsd.gw.com/cgi-bin/man-cgi?syslog+3+NetBSD-current>

-The `syslogd` daemon is an enhanced version of the standard Berkeley utility program, updated with DNA from FreeBSD.
-It provides logging of messages received from the kernel, programs and facilities on the local host as well as messages from remote hosts.
-Although fully compatible with standard C-library implementations of the `syslog()` API (GLIBC, musl libc, uClibc), `libsyslog` must be used in your application to unlock the new [RFC5424][] `syslogp()` API.

-The included `logger` tool is primarily made for use with sysklogd, but can be used stand-alone too.
-It is not command line compatible with the "standard" Linux logger tool from the bsdutils project.
-Instead it is compatible with the actual BSD logger tool(s) -- only major difference is its support for `-I PID`, similar to the bsdutils `--id=PID`.
-The `logger` tool can be used from the command line, or script, to send both RFC5424 (default) and old-style (BSD) RFC3164 formatted messages using `libsyslog` to `syslogd` for local processing, or to a remote server.
+The bundled `logger` sends RFC5424 (default) or RFC3164 messages to a local or remote `syslogd`.
+Its command line follows the BSD `logger`, not the bsdutils one (it adds `-I PID`, cf. bsdutils `--id=PID`).

-Main differences from the original sysklogd package are:
+Main differences from the original sysklogd package:

-- The separate `klogd` daemon is no longer part of the sysklogd project, syslogd now natively supports logging kernel messages as well
-- *Major* command line changes to `syslogd`, for compatibility with *BSD
-- Supports `include /etc/syslog.d/*.conf` directive, see example .conf
-- Built-in log-rotation support, with compression by default, useful for embedded systems.
-No need for cron and/or a separate log rotate daemon
-- Full [RFC3164][] and [RFC5424][] support from NetBSD and FreeBSD
-- Support for sending RFC3164 style remote syslog messages, including timestamp and hostname.
-Defaults to send w/o for compatibility
-- Support for sending RFC5424 style remote syslog messages
-- Support for sending messages to a custom port on a remote server
-- Support for listening to a custom port
+- Transports and remote logging: UDP, TCP ([RFC6587][]), and TLS ([RFC5425][], with OpenSSL), for both sending and receiving, on a configurable port; RFC3164 or RFC5424 framing (RFC3164 sent without timestamp/hostname by default, for compatibility); multicast groups, IPv4 and IPv6; cryptographically signed messages ([RFC5848][], with OpenSSL); a per-destination in-memory TCP send queue that buffers during an outage and flushes on reconnect (`tcp_suspend_time`); a configurable remote timeout;
-- Support for remote peer filtering, from FreeBSD
+  FreeBSD-style remote peer filtering; and FreeBSD Secure Mode.
-- Support for disabling DNS reverse lookups for each remote log message
-- Support for FreeBSD Secure Mode, remote logging enabled by default(!)
-- Support for FreeBSD style property based filtering.
-Filter messages using host or program name, regexp, substring match, and more!
-- Support for OpenBSD style stop-processing block prefixes (`!!prog`, `++host`, `::filter`) to capture a message exclusively, preventing it from also matching later rules
+- Filtering and configuration: FreeBSD-style property-based filtering, by host, program, regexp, or substring; OpenBSD-style stop-processing prefixes (`!!prog`, `++host`, `::filter`) that capture a message exclusively;
-- Support for remote logging to a multicast group, as well as acting as a multicast group receiver of syslog messages, both IPv4 and IPv6
-- Includes a fit for purpose `logger` tool, compatible with `syslogd`, leveraging the full RFC5424 capabilities (`msgid` etc.), with UDP, TCP, and TLS transport and a verbose (`-V`) mode for verifying remote setups
-- Includes a syslog library and system header replacement for logging
-- FreeBSD socket receive buffer size patch
+  `include /etc/syslog.d/*.conf`; and per-message DNS reverse-lookup control.
-- Avoid blocking `syslogd` if console is backed up
-- Touch PID file on `SIGHUP`, for integration with [Finit][]
+- Operation: native kernel logging, no separate `klogd`; built-in log rotation with compression; non-blocking when the console is backed up; the FreeBSD socket-receive-buffer patch; and a PID file touched on `SIGHUP`, for [Finit][] integration.
-- GNU configure & build system to ease porting/cross-compiling
-- Support for configuring remote syslog timeout
-- Support for [RFC6587][] TCP syslog transport, for sender and receiver
-- Per-destination in-memory send queue for TCP forwarding: messages accumulate during outages and are flushed automatically on reconnect, with configurable suspension time (`tcp_suspend_time` in `syslog.conf`)
-- Support for [RFC5425][] TLS encrypted syslog transport (only if built with OpenSSL support)
-- Support for [RFC5848][] cryptographically signed log messages (only if built with OpenSSL support)
+- Compatibility and build: a major, *BSD-compatible `syslogd` command line;
+  the bundled `logger` (RFC5424 `msgid`, UDP/TCP/TLS, and a `-V` verify mode);
+  the `libsyslog` library and `syslog.h` replacement; and a GNU configure/build system for porting and cross-compiling.

 Please file bug reports, or send pull requests for bug fixes and/or proposed extensions at [GitHub][Home].